-The CENTURY constant replaces the 'java.util.Calendar.ERA' constant.
-In a DRMAA partial time stamp, the time represented MUST always be after the beginning of the epoch, i.e. Jan 1st, 1970.
-Therefore, the 'ERA' constant has no meaning.
-Instead, the CENTURY constant SHALL be used to represent all but the last two digits of the year.
-The last two digits of the year SHALL be represented by the 'java.util.Calendar.YEAR' constant.
+The CENTURY constant takes the place ofreplaces the 'java.util.Calendar.ERA' constant.
+In a DRMAA partial time stamp, the time represented isMUST always be after the beginning of the epoch, i.e. Jan 1st, 1970.
+Therefore, the ERA constant has no meaning.
+Instead, the CENTURY constant isSHALL be used to represent all but the last two digits of the year.
+The last two digits of the year areSHALL be represented by the 'java.util.Calendar.YEAR' constant.
 This separation of the full year is required by the Distributed Resource Management Application API Specification 1.0.